 It’s true, llamas are soft, but that’s not what we’re talking about here.
 LLamasoft is a tech company that offers innovative supply chain solutions using AI.
 They recently launched their AI-powered enterprise platform to help companies make smarter decisions.
 It’s not just about growth for them—although they’ve been doing a lot of that.
 They have a global impact team and play a role in the World Economic Forum’s Center for the Fourth Industrial Revolution.
 They take their technology and use it for good in the world, like designing supply chains and delivering medical supplies and vaccines via drone to people in underdeveloped countries.
 You can also see what they’ve been saying about how the coronavirus is affecting supply chains in major publications like Forbes and BBC Radio.

 AI software can be fun, and the leaders at Amesite think it can make education fun, too.
-The company was founded to make learning more affordable, accessible and engaging.
+The company was founded by one of the top female founders in the Midwest with the mission of making learning more affordable, accessible and engaging.
 They are data-driven and determined to give learning communities access to cutting-edge technology and the most up-to-date and verified content possible.
 In January, they just closed a $5.5 million funding round which will be used to expand product offerings and support sales and marketing efforts.

 Ann Arbor loves its security.
 Meet Blumira, another cybersecurity company making next-level security solutions.
 It was founded by IT security pros whose experience span over 20 years.
 They’re still small but looking to grow their team, and have a strict “no a** holes and BS” rule.
 We love that rule at purpose.jobs, too.